Sales Outreach Mistakes You’re Making & How to Fix It

 • Are you available to talk later this week?
 Here is a link to my calendar:

-Cold email outreach blunders
+Cold email outreach mistakes

-Cold email outreach is still really effective in 2022.
+Cold email outreach is still really effective.

 The graph below shows the open rates industries receive when it comes to email outreach, and many companies are seeing 15% and 25% open rates.